DeVinci-FabLab/documentation/.github/CONTRIBUTING.md

 ## Before You Start

 Before making any changes, please discuss the proposed change with the repository owners.
 You can do this via an issue, email, or any other communication method.
+Clearly outline your proposal and its benefits to the project.

 ## Code of Conduct

 Please adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md) in all your interactions with the project.
+Respectful and inclusive communication is essential for collaboration.

 ## Internationalization (I18N)

 All contributions should be in English to ensure that all members of the community can understand and contribute to the project.
 Translations can be provided in addition to the English version.
-It is recommended to use the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard for language codes.
+Use the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard for language codes when naming translation files.

 ## Documentation